Did you know that railroad workers are one of the occupational groups with the highest…

 Examples of Slip and Fall Liability

-Property owners can be held responsible for a number of reasons.
+Property owners can be held responsible for several reasons.
 But overall, these reasons fall into two overarching categories.

 - Potential hazard.
 Property owners can create conditions that can lead to injuries.
 For example, failure to address a leaking AC can lead to a puddle in a grocery store aisle.